Woolloongabba station construction update - February and March 2025

 • Ongoing concrete pours to construct the building floors and walls

-• Mechanical and electrical fit out within the services building and basement levels
+• Mechanical and electrical fit-out within the services building, basement levels, mezzanine and platform levels

-• Assembling and installing the station canopy structure, escalators, lift shafts, and platform screen doors (PSD).
+• Fitting out the station canopy structure, escalators, lift shafts, and platform screen doors

 • Out-of-hours deliveries, mobilisation and demobilisation of large plant and vehicles due to traffic permit restrictions